openplans/openblock-old/docs/schemas.rst

     >>> report.description = "Blah Blah Blah"
     >>> report.save()

-Great, now (any only now) we can set the extra fields, which are wierdly immedately set when accessing the special `attributes` dictionary on the NewsItem.
+Great, now (any only now) we can set the extra fields, which are weirdly immedately set when accessing the special ``attributes`` dictionary on the NewsItem.
 We use the names that we assigned when we were designing the schema:

     >>> report.attributes['officer'] = "John Smith"
     >>> report.attributes['crime_type'] = "Disturbing The Peace"